Techniques To Delay Ejaculation

-It can take a few months for you to overcome PE with these techniques.
-However, they are not cures and many men have to start using them again a few months after returning to normality as their sexual performance deteriorates over time.
+It can take a few months for you to overcome PE with these techniques and many men have to keep using them on a permanent basis.

-For these patients, medications that reduce your sensitivity are a better solution and eventually improve control over ejaculation.
+For these patients, medications that reduce your sensitivity (for example, EMLA a cream, or Priligy an oral tablet) are recommended. are a better solution and eventually improve control over ejaculation.
 Whilst they can be taken as long-term solutions for premature ejaculation, they don't fix the underlying causes of PE.

 This is by far the most simple technique and can be done alone or with a partner.

 The technique involves stimulating the penis and stopping just before you feel you are about to ejaculate.
 Stop the stimulation for 30-60 seconds and start again once you feel that you have regained control.
 Repeat this process 4-5 times, stopping and “resting” every time you feel that you are about to have an orgasm.
 Finally, let the ejaculation occur, so that you can identify the “point of no-return”.

 Many couples and partners complain, however, about the inconvenience of this “game” and find it frustrating.
 Try to incorporate it smoothly into sex and take advantage of the pauses to focus on sources of pleasure other than the penis.